5kuuk/CTF-writeups/sekai-2023/textsender/README.md

 now contain a (safely linked) null or heap pointer.
 Furthermore, suppose such pointer is reused to hold a (same-sized) `receiver`, then, since scanf disregards whitespaces, you cannot input "Receiver :" and thus the free check still holds.

-Regardless, this check is still bypassable, thanks to absolutely coincidental implementation details :D First, you should note that `getline` (which is called in `edit_message` to input the receiver's name) does not discard whitespaces, it just stops at (and stores) the terminating newline.
+Regardless, this check is still bypassable, thanks to absolutely coincidental implementation details 😲

+First, you should note that `getline` (which is called in `edit_message` to input the receiver's name) does not discard whitespaces, it just stops at (and stores) the terminating newline.
 We can thus input `"Sender :"` with it.
 Now we need to get into some neat implementation details of `getline`